Placing a booking

 We continuously work with individual European railroads to establish partnerships that ensure our direct access to all inventories in order to provide you with the fullest range of travel options.

-However, when you add products to your shopping cart on our website, you can save it to your account for up to 24 hours.
-When you save your cart, we guarantee the price and space whenever possible.
+However, when you add products to your itinerary on our website, you can save it to your account for up to 24 hours.
+When you save your itinerary, we guarantee the price and space whenever possible.
 By doing so, you can retrieve your cart, add more products and finalize everything at once and only pay one shipping fee.
 Please note that some tickets, such as British and Spanish train tickets are only available for immediate confirmation and we cannot guarantee the prices on those tickets.

 How can I book an itinerary with multiple cities?